Lancaster Has Been Called America’s Quilt Capital

 More recently, what was once a social gathering has turned into a business enterprise for many plain women.
 Cottage quilt industries are springing up throughout Lancaster County.
 Many Amish and Mennonite women have opened up small shops in their homes to subsidize the family’s income.
 A handmade sign, stating simply: “Quilts sold here,” often accompanied by “No Sunday sales.”

-There are a couple large quilting events that take place in the Lancaster County area each year.
+There are also several large quilting events that take place in the Lancaster County area each year.
 These events include classes and seminars on quilt-making, the history of quilts, and numerous displays of quilted products and supplies.
 In addition, homemade quilts are a popular sales item at the famous Mud Sales that take place throughout Lancaster County in late winter and early spring.
 See our Lancaster Events Calendar for more details.

 For quilt-making supplies, see our Fabric Shops & Quilting Supplies page.